erwinerdem/STEAP/README.md

 ```

 **Step 2: Clone this repo and run the install script**

-First clone this repo, and then run the install.sh script.
+First clone this repo, and then run the install.sh script by running:
 ```
 git clone https://github.com/erwinerdem/STEAP.git
 bash STEAP/install.sh
 conda activate steap
 ```
-This script creates the necessary conda environments and clones the CELLECT repo and merges it with STEAP.
+This will create  the necessary conda environments and clones the CELLECT repo and merges it with STEAP.

 ## Getting Started
 Any GWAS summary statistic of your interest can be used in this tutorial.